-This is a specific type of test which will give you an assessment and audit of the chemicals in the air as well as.
-VOC’s are emitted by chemicals from solid, liquids, gases and mould.
+This is a specific type of test that will give you an assessment and audit of the chemicals in the air as well.
+VOC’s are emitted by chemicals from solids, liquids, gases and mould.
 A VOC test can indicate if there is a VOC problem in the premises.
 The test can identify up to 400 VOC’s such as formaldehyde and active mould growth.

 Viable and Non-Viable Mould Air Testing (Spore Traps)

 This type of testing uses a vacuum pump that sucks in the air into a cassette with a special “sticky tape” inside it.
 It runs for 5 minutes in the affected area and we can send the laboratory and we can do a spore count, culture it and do testing which will allow us to find what sorts of mould are growing in the environment.
 Please review the video below which I produced a few years back which shows the different type of air samples which we do: